a-ndujiuba/a-ndujiuba/README.md

 - 👋 Hi, I’m @a-ndujiuba
-- 👀 I’m interested in data analysis, software development and all this programming
+- 👀 I’m interested in data analysis, software development and all things programming
 - 🌱 I’m currently learning Python and SQL, with plans on self-learning Java imminently
 - 💞️ I’m looking to collaborate on any interesting and innovative Python related projects
 - 📫 How to reach me: email me at andujiuba@gmail.com